shtroizel/matchable/README.md

 * include/matchable/matchable_fwd.h<br/>

-If using cmake then you could instead install matchable, set matchable_DIR and use find_package() within your project.<br>
+If using cmake then you could instead install matchable, set matchable_DIR and use find_package() within your project.<br/>

 # Hello Matchable
-The following program can be found at: test/programs/matchable_usage.cpp<br>
+The following program can be found at: test/programs/matchable_usage.cpp<br/>
 ```cpp
 #include <iostream>
 #include "matchable/matchable.h"